The Power of “And” in Teaching Gratitude

-Teaching the power of AND in the classroom
+Teaching gratitude and the power of AND in the classroom:

 *What felt really hard about this project?

-*What are you grateful for by having this experience?
+*What are you grateful for from having this experience?

 |Ex.
 The hardest part was choosing a topic because I love everything about Australia.||Ex.
 I’m grateful that I got to work in a group because my friends helped me when I got stuck.|

-- To close out the day, have students share an AND statement with the whole class or in small groups.
-Not only will this allow them to reflect on the day, it gives them an opportunity to practice and remember what they can share with their families at home.
+To close out the day, have students share an AND statement with the whole class or in small groups.
+Not only will this allow them to reflect on the day, but it also gives them an opportunity to practice and remember what they can share with their families at home.